Computational-Morphogenomics-Group/TensionMap/README.md

 # TensionMap
-Measuring properties of cells in vivo is a challenging problem in cellular mechanics, paving the way for vision-based approaches.
-We introduce TensionMap, a Python library for end-to-end estimation of tension in epithelial cell images.
-TensionMap features a novel pipeline for cell topology deduction, as well as an implementation of the VMSI algorithm for tension inference, which we then evaluate on synthetically generated data.
+TensionMap is a Python library for end-to-end estimation of tension in epithelial cell images.
+It features a pipeline for cell topology deduction, as well as an implementation of the VMSI algorithm for tension inference, which can be evaluated on synthetically generated data.

+The three main features of TensionMap are:
+- Synthetic data generator
+- Segmentation and cell graph inference
+- VMSI tension inference